mrstevencervantes/blog/README.md

 # Blogging Website

 Listing all blogs.
-Following this article from [freecodecamp.org](https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/)
+Following this article from [University of Idaho](https://evanwill.github.io/go-go-ghpages-b/content/3-blog.html)